psavidis/eatclub_challenge/README.md

 # My Notes

-- The data of the API appear not normalized.
-The following cases have been found for Deal Temporal data:
-  - Deals that use "open" / "close" fields
-  - Deals that use "start" / "end" fields
-  - Deals with no temporal data at all

 ## Problem 1

 **Description**: A Deal references a duration of time which falls outside the working hours of the restaurant.